sumo43/miniformer/README.md

 ## Description

 I made this repository to help me learn about transformers and attention, so I might end up adding other implementation of transformer architectures later on.
 For now, I only implemented decoder-only and encoder-only architectures, which are used in GPT and ViT respectfully.
-Code inspired by karpathy/mingpt.

 ## Setup